wp-plugins/wp-forecast/readme.txt

 		    rounded humidity to integer values, fixed some typos in swedish translation and added norwegian selection
 		    (thanks to RAM_OS)

 2008-07-20 v1.7	    removed a bit of redundant html when widget title is empty,
 	   	    fixed bug in output of current conditions, added option to show a link to the accuweather forecast, added dansk translation

 2008-09-17 v1.8	    added css class wpf-icon to make it easier formating
 	   	    the weather icons, added autodetection for icon filetype, gif, png and jpg are supported, corrected some translations

 2008-10-04 v1.9	    surpress fsockopen warning messages in case of connection
 	   	    problems and output the error as html comment

+2008-11-02 v2.0	    added finish translation (thanks to Jaska), fixed a problem
+	   	    with overloaded textdomains (translations), since wordpress
+		    does not a sanity check if a loaded domain is reloaded, we have to do it

+2008-11-09 v2.1	    added language support for spanish (thanks to Castmir) and
+	   	    polish (thanks to Lukasz), fixed minor css bug

+2008-12-29 v2.2	    fixed some mistakes in finish translation (thanks to Jaska),
+	    	    added hungarian translation, added parameter to avoid option deletion when deactivating the plugin, added parameter for direct call to add a html-header, added multi-checkbox-switch in admin-dialog (for convenience only), added translation for winddirections, added data api for wordpress-pro's to design layouts individually